Leaflet/Leaflet.Editable/README.md

 ## API

-Leaflet.Editable is made to be extendable, and you have three ways to customize the behaviour: using options, listening to events, or extending.
+Leaflet.Editable is made to be fully extendable.
+You have three ways to customize the behaviour: using options, listening to events, or extending.

 ### L.Map